dell/PyU4V/README.rst

 3. If in any doubt, please file an issue on the Github issues page for this project.

 The script can be run using python 2.7, python3.6 and python 3.7.
-It is recommended you run from the PyU4V base directory, however you can run from the 'openstack' directory so long as you have PyU4V.conf in that directory.
+It is recommended you run from the PyU4V base directory, however you can run from the 'openstack' directory so long as you copy/create PyU4V.conf in that directory.

 .. code-block:: bash

    $ alias python3='/usr/bin/python3.7'
-   $ cd ~/PyU4V
+   $ cd $PYU4V_WORKING_DIR
    $ python3 PyU4V/tools/openstack/migrate.py

 .. code-block:: bash

    $ alias python3='/usr/bin/python3.7'
-   $ cd ~/PyU4V/tools/openstack
+   $ cp ./PyU4V.conf $PYU4V_WORKING_DIR/PyU4V/tools/openstack/.
-   $ cp ~/PyU4V/PyU4V.conf .
+   $ cd $PYU4V_WORKING_DIR/PyU4V/tools/openstack
    $ python3 migrate.py

 .. warning::